Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 of no more than 20,000 words (excluding footnotes, appendices and references).
 Submission

-in Anthropology and the availability of supervisors with appropriate expertise.
-Please
+you have developed in Social Anthropology and the availability of supervisors with

-review the list of staff members and areas of interest on the Anthropology website.
+appropriate expertise.
+Please review the list of staff members and areas of interest

-areas of your subject or become closely involved with certain courses, there would
+strengths in particular areas of your subject or become closely involved with certain

-be considerable advantage in continuing with that work for your dissertation
+courses, there would be considerable advantage in continuing with that work for your

 One important consideration, and one reason for consulting closely with staff, is making sure that you select a topic that is practicable within the time available.
 The challenge here is selecting something that is going to make a satisfying and rewarding piece of research, but that will also be of such size and scope that you will be able to bring it to completion on time.